 A major, 2+km long EM anomaly has been identified in the southern portion of the Pearson property.
 To the north, on the Mach claims, prospecting in 2017 disclosed a 1km long area containing malachite and azurite stain.
-Airborne geophysics is planned over both areas in the 2nd quarter of 2018 to be followed by diamond drilling of select targets.
+An airborne Geotech ZTEM survey was commissioned over part of the property by Teuton in 2018, resulting in the discovery of several target zones.
+Limited drilling carried out in the same year did not reach target depths.

 The Pearson and adjoining Mach claims lie about 20 km to the south-southwest of Seabridge Gold’s prolific KSM property, home to the world’s largest reserves of copper and gold.